(Updated January 2017)

 In October 2013 a 16-member IAEA mission reported on remediation and decontamination in the Special Decontamination Areas.
 Its preliminary report said that decontamination efforts were commendable but driven by unrealistic targets.
 If annual radiation dose was below 20 mSv, such as generally in Intensive Decontamination Survey Areas, this level was “acceptable and in line with the international standards and with the recommendations from the relevant international organisations, e.g. ICRP, IAEA, UNSCEAR and WHO.”
 The clear implication is that people in such areas should be allowed to return home.
 Furthermore the government should increase efforts to communicate this to the public, and should explain that its long-term goal of achieving an additional individual dose of 1 mSv/yr is unrealistic and unnecessary in the short term.
 Also, there is potential to produce more food safely in contaminated areas.

 Summary: There have been no harmful effects from radiation on local people, nor any doses approaching harmful levels.
-However, some 160,000 people were evacuated from their homes and only in 2012 were allowed limited return.
+However, some 160,000 people were evacuated from their homes and only from 2012 were allowed limited return.
 In October 2013, 81,000 evacuees remained displaced due to government concern about radiological effects from the accident.

 Comments on the radiation situation by international experts are posted on Prime Minister & Cabinet official website.